-After graduating from an accredited professional education program, athletic trainers must pass the Board of Certification, Inc. (BOC) exam to practice athletic training.
+After graduating from an accredited professional education program, athletic trainers must pass the Board of Certification, Inc. (BOC) exam and/or meet the requirements of individual states, to practice athletic training.
 Additional credentialing requirements for athletic training vary from state to state according to athletic training practice acts and state regulations that govern athletic training.
-A felony conviction may affect a graduate's ability to sit for the BOC examination or attain state licensure.
+A felony or misdmeanor conviction may affect a graduate's ability to sit for the BOC examination or attain state licensure.